This Week in Health News: 11 Stories You Need to See

-A roundup of the week's most newsworthy health industry press releases from PR Newswire, including the FDA's approval of OTC Naloxone nasal spray.
+A roundup of the week's most newsworthy health industry press releases from PR Newswire, including new apps for cancer patients and those suffering from chronic pain.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.